GREATDANELADY.COM

 Sulfonamide Antibiotics

 Another commonly used, potentially troublesome antibiotics is Cephalexin (Keflex, Cefa-Tabs).
 This can also produces the same symptoms as HOD (fever,swollen/hot joints, immobility, anorexia) even in adult dogs.
-I will use Chephalexin, but with a watchful eye and if the dog starts acting lethargic and achy, we stop the antibiotic.
+I will use Chephalexin, but with a watchful eye and if the dog starts acting lethargic and achy, we stop the antibiotic, since they are sensitive to it.
 Call the vet for an alternative antibiotic and make sure you are using a good Probiotic product to keep the digestive tract functioning properly.

 I will not use Sulfonamides drugs on my dogs.
 A reaction can happen from 24 hours - 2 weeks of being on an antibiotic.
 If there is a reaction, my vet recommends Dexamethsone/Azium and discontinue use or antibiotic.